svendster/ApiTestWithGitLabPipeline/README.md

 # GitLabApi

-This solution has a Postman collection which runs some tests on an API.
+This solution has a Postman collection which runs some tests on an API and generates a report.

 The .yml file makes it run in a GitLab pipeline.